Best Online Master’s Degrees in: Education Early Childhood

 In an online master's program in early childhood education, students may be asked to complete a scholarly project in which they conduct a long-term, in-depth investigation into a certain topic within early childhood education and present their research in a written document.
 Many online courses will incorporate practicum requirements in real-world early childhood education settings, including preschools, childcare centers, kindergarten classrooms, elementary school classrooms, and Head Start programs.
 During these practicum experiences, students may apply research-based instructional practices, observe the results of putting these practices into place, and report their findings to their instructor.

 Students who complete online master's degrees in early childhood education often go on to pursue a doctorate in a related area to pursue careers in academia conducting research and teaching as college professors.
 Others serve as preschool teachers, kindergarten and elementary school teachers, and managers and program specialists in Head Start programs.
 Still others become curriculum specialists and educational directors.

 Education professors teach a wide variety of college classes, including English as a second language (ESL), curriculum and instruction, counseling, teacher education, and other education-related courses, as well as conduct research.
 These teachers work in different industries, including colleges, universities, and professional schools; junior colleges; and technical and trade schools.
-The median yearly wage for education teachers at the postsecondary level was estimated at $59,380 as of May 2011, according to the U.S. Bureau of Labor Statistics (BLS).
+The median yearly wage for education teachers at the postsecondary level was estimated at $59,380, according to the U.S. Bureau of Labor Statistics (BLS).